Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive within an organization and in the overall job market.
+Lack of personal growth could make employees less competitive at work, inside the organization and in the overall job market.

-- Begin by identifying an individual mentor who can provide advice, guidance, connections or highlight areas to improve.
+- Look for Mentoring: Find someone to mentor you who can offer advice, guidance, connections or highlight areas of improvement.

-- Continue Your Education: Complete additional classes, certificates or degrees programs that relate to your field of work.
+- The Future of Education: Learn additional classes, certificates or degrees that are pertinent to the profession.

 Negativity

-- Refocus on Positivity: Embrace the positive aspects of your job in times of stress
+- Be Positive: Recognize all the good aspects to your role in times of stress

 Overcommitting Workload